MSc in Cybersecurity

 *Funding Eligibility

 Applicants must be working in a private or commercial semi-state organisation registered in the Republic of Ireland (Business, Consultant, Freelancer) to avail of the grant-aided fees.
-As a government-funded training network, we can only support those meeting these criteria.
+As a government-funded training network, we can only support those meeting these criteria with funding towards courses.

 Once you have received your offer of a place on the course, please be aware that we have a limited number of subsidised places available.
 Due to high demand, we cannot hold places without payment.
 To ensure fairness, priority for these places will be granted to those who have both completed full payment of the subsidised fee and are deemed eligible by the college or training provider.

 Complete the enquiry form on this page to receive automatic updates when details for the January 2026 intake are announced and applications open.
-NCI is expected to confirm when applications for academic assessments will officially begin, which is anticipated in September 2025.
+National College of Ireland (NCI) is expected to confirm when applications for academic assessments will officially begin, which is anticipated in September 2025.

 Below, you can review the steps of the application process for your reference.